Clan Logan is an armigerous clan which means it does not have a Chief recognised by the Lord Lyon King of Arms.

 Join Kalyn and Anna as they explore the exciting history of Clan Logan.
 This Clan is well known for their connections with Clan MacLennan, as well as their infamous relationship with Robert The Bruce.
 From the Clan origins to its tartans, seats and societies, we'll explore it all as part of our Clan of the Month celebration.

 Fast Castle was inherited from the Home family by Sir Robert Logan or Restalrig at the end of the 16th Century.
 You can even visit the Castle ruins off the Berwickshire Coast.
-Find our more about Fast Castle and the other Logan Castles on the Tartan Blog.
+Find out more about Fast Castle and the other Logan Castles on the Tartan Blog.

 How much do you think you know about Clan Logan?
 Enough to get all 12 questions correct?
 Test your Logan Clan Knowledge now!